-- Planning and distributing meeting agendas, with support from CBLIP staff as needed; - Chairing all Working Group meetings; - Leading and fostering a collaborative and cooperative discourse; - Ensuring that notes are taken at each meeting; - Maintaining strong member engagement; - Ensuring follow up on action items between meetings; - Overseeing the development and implementation of their Working Group's annual action plans and ensuring that plans are finalized by March 31st each year; - Updating the CBLIP Council at quarterly Council meetings with updates on all Working Group activities, by: - Participating in the Council meeting, or - Ensuring that a designated Council member is informed and able to provide an update on behalf of the Working Group.
+- Planning and distributing meeting agendas, with support from CBLIP staff as needed; - Chairing all Working Group meetings; - Leading and fostering a collaborative and cooperative discourse; - Ensuring that notes are taken at each meeting, distributed to members, and saved in a common location; - Maintaining a current list of working group members; - Maintaining strong member engagement; - Ensuring follow up on action items between meetings; - Overseeing the development and implementation of their Working Group's annual action plans and ensuring that plans are finalized by March 31st each year; - Updating the CBLIP Council at quarterly Council meetings with updates on all Working Group activities, by: - Participating in the Council meeting, or - Ensuring that a designated member is informed and able to provide an update on behalf of the Working Group. - Considering succession in the Working Group Chair role by supporting and engaging members expressing an interest in the role.